On properties of the space of quantum states and their application to construction of entanglement monotones

-In the finite dimensional case it is natural to require continuity of entanglement monotone $E$ on the set $\mathfrak{S}(\mathcal{H}\otimes\mathcal{K})$.
+In the finite dimensional case it is natural to require continuity of an entanglement monotone $E$ on the set $\mathfrak{S}(\mathcal{H}\otimes\mathcal{K})$.
 In infinite dimensions this requirement is very restrictive.
-Moreover discontinuity of the von Neumann entropy implies discontinuity of any entanglement measure on the set $\mathfrak{S}(\mathcal{H}\otimes\mathcal{K})$ in this case.
+Moreover, discontinuity of the von Neumann entropy implies discontinuity of any entanglement measure on the set $\mathfrak{S}(\mathcal{H}\otimes\mathcal{K})$ in this case.
 Nevertheless some weaker continuity requirements may be considered.

-EM-5a) \textit{Lower semicontinuity of the function $E$ on the set $\,\mathfrak{S}(\mathcal{H}\otimes\mathcal{K})$.} This means that
+EM-5a) \textit{Lower semicontinuity of the function $E$ on the set $\mathfrak{S}(\mathcal{H}\otimes\mathcal{K})$.} This means that

-for arbitrary sequence $\{\omega_{n}\}$ of states in $\mathfrak{S}(\mathcal{H}\otimes\mathcal{K})$ converging to the state $\omega_{0}$ or, equivalently, that the set of states defined by the inequality $E(\omega)\leq c$ is closed for any $c>0$.
+for any sequence $\{\omega_{n}\}$ of states in $\mathfrak{S}(\mathcal{H}\otimes\mathcal{K})$ converging to a state $\omega_{0}$ or, equivalently, that the set of states defined by the inequality $E(\omega)\le c$ is closed for any $c>0$.
 This requirement is motivated by the natural physical observation that entanglement can not be increased by an approximation procedure.
-It is essential that lower semicontinuity of the function $E$ implies that this function is Borel and that requirements EM\nobreakdash- 3a -- EM\nobreakdash- 3c are equivalent for this function (by proposition A-2 in the Appendix).
+It is essential that lower semicontinuity of the function $E$ guarantees that this function is Borel and that requirements EM-3a -- EM-3c are equivalent for this function (by Proposition~\ref{pA-2} in the Appendix).

-From the physical point of view it is natural to require that entanglement monotone is continuous on the set of states produced in a physical experiment.
+From the physical point of view it is natural to require that entanglement monotones must be continuous on the set of states produced in a physical experiment.
 This leads to the following requirement.